CSUSBIndependentStudy/centos/GIT.md

 ````
 Welcome to CSE 201.

-Run the following commands once to set the name and email that will be included in commits.
+Run the following commands once to set your name and email.
 (Use your real name so I can recognize you more easily.)

     git config --global user.name "Your Name"
     git config --global user.email you@example.com

-Run the following command to simplify the git push command.

-    git config --global push.default current
 ````

 Add the readme file to the repository.